Shadowfiend/liftweb-vim/README.md

 index.
 Hopefully that will change in the near future so that both take either form.

+In addition, Lsnippet, Lactor, and Lcomet will hopefully also be able to expand with common suffixes, so that saying Lsnippet group would attempt to open Group.scala if it existed, or if not then GroupSnip.scala, or if not then GroupSnippet.scala.

 The semantics for Lview are also different than the other commands.
 Lview will recursively search for a file with the given name, while Lmodel and family will only look in the immediate package (model/ for Lmodel, snippet/ for Lsnippet,